tmaher0518/Wireframe/README.md

    * Article (With a Heading) contained within the Section
    * Headers contained within the Article
    * Paragraph contained within the Article

-## The CSS styles for each of the following elements:
+ CSS styles used for each of the following elements:
    * Body
-     * font-family: 'Arial', 'Helvetica Neue', Helvetica, sans-serif;
+     * font-family: 'Arial', 'Helvetica Neue', Helvetica, sans-serif
      * color: '#777'
      * background: '#777'
      * width: '960px'